-- Environmental Ethics for Environmentalists (with Jonathan Newman, an ecologist, and Stefan Linquist, a philosopher of biology), is in the copyediting and production phase at Cambridge University Press.
+- Environmental Ethics for Environmentalists with Jonathan Newman (an ecologist), and Stefan Linquist (a philosopher of biology), was published in late 2017 by Cambridge University Press.

 - Personhood, Ethics, and Animal Cognition: Situating Animals in the Two-Level Utilitarianism of R.M.
 Hare (Oxford University Press, published July 2012).